postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/troubleshooting-monitors.md

 ## Uncaught errors

-* Wrapping suspicious code in a ``try - catch`` block will also let the test and pre-request scripts in your collection run to completion, allowing you to see the entire picture.
+* Wrapping suspicious code in a `try - catch` block will enable the test and pre-request scripts in your collection run to completion.